Ultra-Light Glider Starter Pack

 If you got walkalong gliders...

-Also, when you have gone through the instructions and practiced, contact me by e-mail or phone if you get stuck.
+This is the best video for learning to fly, despite a couple of places with rough editing.
+When you have gone through the instructions and practiced, contact me by e-mail or phone if you get stuck.
 I struggled when learning to fly because I did not have a feel for it and there was nobody to notice and correct me.
 When you are on your own, it's more difficult to get started.
 If you observe exactly what is happening and tell me by e-mail or phone, I am happy to try to help figure out what's not working.
 That process also helps me know where people are having trouble and make the instructions better.

 When you get the hang of it, air-surfing is as easy as riding a bicycle.
 Once you work through the frustration of learning to fly, you will be levitating gliders as if by magic!